About Holland Bloorview and the

 Kids and young people with disabilities routinely face the consequences of stigma – staring, whispers, name-calling, social exclusion, bullying and outright discrimination – and many of us take little notice.
 And once they reach adulthood, young people face lower employment prospects on average compared to their peers without disabilities.

 We are asking people to visit DearEverybody.ca to:

-- Share the striking images of youth who are helping us to rethink our perceptions of disability.
+- Share the campaign images to challenge the existing media landscape that lacks disability representation.
 Be sure to tag your shares with #DearEverybody and @HBKidsHospital

-- Become an ally: download our tip sheets, read our position paper, check out our videos and review the resources that provide concrete steps for employers, friends, parents, teachers, health care providers to end stigma
+- Become an ally: download our tip sheets, read our position paper, check out our videos and review the resources that provide concrete steps that you can take to end stigma.